eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 | Article 14 | 1.
 Wallet units shall support the generation of pseudonyms for wallet users in compliance with the technical specifications set out in Annex V. 2.
 Wallet units shall support the generation, upon the request of a wallet-relying party, of a pseudonym which is specific and unique to that wallet-relying party and provide this pseudonym to the wallet-relying party, either standalone or in combination with any person identification data or electronic attribute attestation requested by that wallet-relying party. |
 | Annex V    | TECHNICAL SPECIFICATIONS FOR PSEUDONYM GENERATION REFERRED TO IN ARTICLE 14 Technical specifications: — WebAuthn Sch– W3C Recommendation, 8 April 2021, Level 2, https://www.w3.org/TR/2021/REC-webauthn-2-20210408/.|

+Please note that Article 1 of [CIR.2024.2979] stipulates that it can be updated in the future "to keep in line with technology […] in particular the Architecture and Reference Framework".
+This means that the text of the CIR and the standards references therein serve as starting point of the further development of the ARF, but that the ARF is not per definition constrained by the current version of [CIR.2024.2979].

 ## 4 Use Cases

 This chapter introduces and elaborates on several use cases for pseudonyms.
 Use cases A and B are inferred from the above legal requirements, and the distinction between these two use cases follows from Article 14 (2) in [CIR.2024.2979].
 The use cases C and D are additional use cases envisioned to be useful to support in the EUDI Wallet ecosystem.